-Our undergraduate, as well as postgraduate research students are exposed to the latest, as well as tried and true methodologies and technologies available for crop, pasture, and more recently livestock management.
+Our undergraduate, as well as postgraduate research students are exposed to the latest, tried-and-true methodologies and technologies available for crop, pasture, and - more recently - livestock management.

 This unit of study draws on new knowledge emerging our own research here in UNE-PARG as well as from an extensive national and international network of collaborators and like-minded colleagues who regularly provide information as it comes 'on-tap'.
 Technologies and techniques such as controlled traffic, variable rate applications technology (VRT), Precision livestock management including remote pasture assessment tools and GNSS livestock tracking join some of the more recognizable technologies such as yield monitoring, remote and proximal sensing and soil survey techniques to be discussed in this course.